Interior framing of a new home under construction.

 A Guide To FHA Construction Loans

 Need to pay for a major kitchen remodel?
-Or maybe you need to fund the construction of an entirely new home, including the purchase of the land on which it sits?
+Or maybe you need to buy land and fund the construction of an entirely new home.
 An FHA construction loan could help.
-You’ll just need to understand how these loans work and how they differ from a standard FHA loan.
+First, you need to understand how this type of home loan works and how it differs from a standard FHA loan.

 What Is An FHA Construction Loan?

-Federal Housing Administration (FHA) construction loans allow you to finance both major or minor renovations to an existing home or the construction of a new home from the ground up.
+Federal Housing Administration (FHA) construction loans allow you to finance renovations to an existing home or the construction of a new home.
 Like standard FHA mortgages, these construction loans are backed by the government.
-Because of this, you can typically qualify for these loans with a lower credit score than you’d need when applying for standard, short-term construction loans.
+Because of this, you can typically qualify for these loans with a lower credit score than standard, short-term construction loans.

-You’ll need to meet certain requirements, though, to take out one of these loans.
-And depending on the work you’re doing, you might need to meet with a loan consultant to make sure your construction project meets FHA construction loan guidelines.
+You’ll need to meet certain requirements to take out one of these loans.
+Depending on the project, you might also need to meet with a loan consultant.
+They’ll make sure your construction project meets FHA construction loan guidelines.

-A construction loan differs from a traditional mortgage in that you use this type of loan to fund the construction or renovation of a home.
+A construction loan differs from a traditional mortgage.
+You use a construction loan to fund the building or renovation of a home.
 A traditional mortgage is instead used solely to purchase an existing home.

 See What You Qualify For

 There are two main types of FHA construction loans.
-The one you’ll need depends on whether you are building a home or buying an existing home that needs renovations.
+The one you’ll need depends on whether you’re building a home or buying an existing home that needs renovations.

 FHA Construction-To-Permanent Loan

 An FHA construction-to-permanent loan covers the costs of buying land and building a home.
-Then, once the construction of your home has finished, your lender converts the construction loan to a permanent loan.
-You'll pay this permanent loan off like you'd pay off any mortgage loan: making monthly payments, with interest, until you pay off the loan's principal balance.
+Once the construction of your home has finished, your lender converts the construction loan to a permanent loan.
+You’ll pay this permanent loan off like you’d pay off any mortgage loan – making monthly payments with interest until you pay off the loan’s principal balance.

-You'll only go through the closing process once on an FHA construction-to-permanent loan.
-That's a plus: Closing costs can be pricey, running from 2% – 6% of the total amount of money you’re borrowing.
-Going through more than one closing, then, could significantly increase your costs.
+You’ll only go through the closing process once on an FHA construction-to-permanent loan, unlike some standard construction loans.
+That’s a plus: Closing costs can be pricey, running 2% – 6% of the total amount you’re borrowing.
+Going through more than one closing could significantly increase your costs.

 An FHA construction-to-permanent loan starts as a short-term construction loan.
-Under FHA rules, your lender must approve the contractor you have chosen to build your home.
-Once this happens, your lender will draft a draw schedule for the loan based on the estimated construction process.
+Under FHA rules, your lender must approve the contractor you’ve chosen to build your home.
+Once approved, your lender will draft a draw schedule for the loan based on the estimated construction process.
 With each draw, your contractor will be paid so that construction on your home can continue.

-Once your home's construction is done, your lender will convert the short-term construction loan to a permanent mortgage, usually with a term lasting 15 to 30 years.
-You'll then make regular monthly payments until you pay off this loan.
+Once construction is done, your lender will convert the short-term construction loan to a permanent mortgage.
+Terms usually last 15 to 30 years.
+You’ll then make regular monthly payments until you pay it off.

 FHA 203(k) Rehabilitation Loan

 But what if you’re not building a home from scratch?
 That’s when an FHA 203(k) rehabilitation loan can help.
-There are two main types of rehab loans offered by the FHA, but both allow you to roll the costs of rehabbing or renovating a home that you’re buying into your loan amount.
+There are two main types of rehab loans offered by the FHA.
+Both allow you to roll renovation costs into your loan amount.
+Let’s discuss these two options for hopeful home buyers or builders:

-• Limited 203(k) mortgage: The FHA's Limited 203(k) loan allows you to add up to $35,000 to your loan amount to be used for renovating or rehabbing a home that you’re buying.
-Maybe the home you’re buying costs $250,000, but you determine that you’ll need $25,000 to renovate its aging kitchen.
-Instead of applying for a $250,000 purchase loan, you’d instead take out a loan for $275,000 to cover both the costs of buying the property and renovating it.
-Once you close on the loan, you pay it back in regular monthly payments, with interest.
+• Limited 203(k) mortgage: This loan allows you to add up to $35,000 to your loan amount to be used for renovating or rehabbing a home.
+Maybe the home costs $250,000, but you’ll need $25,000 to renovate its aging kitchen.
+Instead of applying for a $250,000 purchase loan, you’d instead take out a loan for $275,000.
+This covers the costs of both buying and renovating the property.
+Once you close, you pay it back in regular monthly payments, with interest.

-• 203(k) mortgage: A standard 203(k) mortgage is designed for buyers taking on more expensive repairs after buying a home, ones that cost more than $35,000.
-Before earning approval for this loan, you’ll have to meet with an FHA-approved 203(k) consultant who will review your project and approve or reject it.
+• 203(k) mortgage: A standard 203(k) mortgage is designed for buyers taking on more expensive home repairs over $35,000.
+Before earning approval for this loan, you’ll have to meet with an FHA-approved 203(k) consultant.
+They’ll review your project and either approve or reject it.

 How Does A One-Time Close FHA Construction Loan Work?